-One of the foremost reasons individuals choose to take Rhodiola rosea is for its energy-boosting and fatigue-fighting properties.
-According to one study that followed nursing students working shifts, Rhodiola rosea helped reduce their fatigue levels more than a placebo.
-Rhodiola rosea has also been shown to be beneficial for brain function and concentration.
-Another clinical trial showed that participants who took Rhodiola rosea every morning were more capable of fighting burnout and maintaining concentration throughout the day.
+One of the foremost reasons individuals choose to take Rhodiola rosea is for its energy-enhancing and fatigue-fighting properties.
+According to one study2 that followed nursing students on shift work, Rhodiola rosea helped reduce their fatigue levels more than a placebo.

-Due to its energy-boosting abilities, Rhodiola rosea is often used by endurance athletes.
-One clinical study that followed young, healthy individuals who took Rhodiola rosea daily for four weeks showed an increased endurance during exercise, and the adaptogen has even been shown to act as an antiviral during prolonged physical activity such as marathon running, meaning it makes athletes less susceptible to infection.
-It's not just for super-athletes either.
+Due to its fatigue-fighting abilities, Rhodiola rosea is often used by endurance athletes.
+One clinical study4 that followed young, healthy individuals who took Rhodiola rosea daily for four weeks showed an increased endurance during exercise, and the adaptogen has even been shown to enhance immune function during prolonged physical activity5 such as marathon running.

-"Rhodiola can be really effective for people who are consistently physically active.
+Rhodiola isn't just for super-athletes, either.
+"Rhodiola can be really effective for individuals who are consistently physically active.
 Athletes, yes, but also any of us who stand for much of the day, walk a ton, lift, or the like," explained Rachelle Robinett, a holistic health practitioner and founder of Supernatural.
-"As an adaptogen, it's been pretty well-studied in physical (and mental) performance, and if it's the right herb for you, you should see better performance times or cognitive function, and recovery from physical exertion too."
+"As an adaptogen, it's been pretty well-studied in physical and mental performance, and if it's the right herb for you, then you should see better performance times or cognitive function, and recovery from physical exertion too."

 So before you hit the gym, go for a run, or hike up that mountain, consider a dose of Rhodiola rosea for some extra support.

 OK, I want to try it!
-How much do I take and in what form?
+What dosage should I take and in what form?